 The closest store (of any type) to your front door is:

 Actually, it’s the bottle shop!
-Q Club is fairly new, with boutique beers and a decent selection of wines.
+Q Club has boutique beers and a decent selection of wines.
 Our kids go bonkers in there as they have lots of colourful sweets too.
 There’s a handy little lay-by so it’s easy to pull in.
 It’s a little Aladdin’s cave of goodies and I urge Sai Kungers to support this magical place.

 Your neighbours are great, but I wouldn’t mind a little less: